 Holocaust Educators Cohort

-Join our Holocaust Educator Cohort (Grades 6-12) to review our newly-released primary resource packets that help students understand how and why the Holocaust happened.
+Join our Holocaust Educator Cohort (Grades 6-12) to receive primary resource packets that help students understand how and why the Holocaust happened.
 CEU Credits Available.

 Tuesdays, 6:30 – 8:30 PM (Central) | Jan.
 24 – Mar.
 21, 2023

 Cohort participants will receive eight curated primary resource packets with Google Slide decks for teacher instruction, along with student handouts and worksheets.
 The eight packets include the following class topics:

 - 1/24: European Jewish Life Before WWII and the Holocaust

 - 2/21: Collaboration & Complicity in the Holocaust

 - 3/7: Wannsee Conference and “The Final Solution”

 - 3/21: Aftermath of WWII and the Holocaust